techreagan/nuxt-blog-template/README.md

-# blog
+# Nuxt Blog Template

-> Blog template built with vuetify and nuxtjs also includes dark and light mode
+> Blog template built with vuetify and nuxtjs with dark and light mode

 ## Screenshots